braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 > SharePlay is a newly released feature that enables iOS 15 Facetime users to have a shared media experience across their devices, offering real-time audio and video syncing.
 SharePlay is a great way for users to experience content with friends and family, offering Braze customers an additional avenue for video content and opportunities to introduce new users to your application.

 ![SharePlay][6]{: style="border:0;margin-top:10px;"}
 ## Overview

-The new `GroupActivities` framework released by Apple as part of the iOS 15 update allows you to take advantage of the success of Facetime, one of the most popular videoconferencing options for iOS users to integrate SharePlay into your applications and Braze in-app messages.
+The new `GroupActivities` framework released by Apple as part of the iOS 15 update allows you to leverage FaceTime by integrating SharePlay into your applications with the help of Braze in-app messages.
 ![SharePlay][3]{: style="float:right;max-width:30%;margin-left:15px;margin-top:10px;"}

 When users initiate a SharePlay video in a Facetime call, an "Open" button will appear at the top of everyone's screen.
 Once opened, audio and video will be synced across all compatible devices, allowing users to watch videos together in real-time.
 Those who do not have the app downloaded will be redirected to the App Store.

-__Paused vs. Paused By__<br>![SharePlay][5]{: style="max-width:20%;"} ![SharePlay][2]{: style="max-width:20%;"}
+__Synced Media Playback__<br>
+With synced media playback, if one person pauses the SharePlay video, it will be paused across all devices. <br><br>
+![SharePlay][5]{: style="border:0"}

 ## Integration

 The in-app message used in this integration is a subclassed modal in-app message view controller.
 A guide for setup can be found in the iOS in-app message advanced use case [implementation guide]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/).
 Before integrating, make sure to add the `GroupActivities` entitlement to your Xcode project.

-Supplementary Apple documentation neccesary for this SharePlay implementation can be found [here](https://developer.apple.com/documentation/avfoundation/media_playback_and_selection/supporting_coordinated_media_playback).
+{% alert important %}
+We recommend opening the [Apple SharePlay documentation](https://developer.apple.com/documentation/avfoundation/media_playback_and_selection/supporting_coordinated_media_playback) side-by-side by the guide to complete the integration.
+{% endalert %}

 ### Step 1: Overriding and Loading XIB